kittenbothk/kittenbothk-Eng/Kits/aihealth/info/instructions/car.md

 ### Line Tracing Mode:

-1. Reset the Micro:bit after the KOI has been powered on.
+1. Switch on the power and wait 10 seconds for the KOI to power on completely.

 2. Put the cart onto a black line and press A to begin colour calibration.